John the Baptist in Islam

-Yaḥyā ibn Zakariyyā (يَحْيَىٰ ٱبْن زَكَرِيَّا), identified Biblically as John the Baptist, is considered in Islam a prophet of God who was sent to guide the Children of Israel.
-He was the maternal cousin of Isa (Jesus) and believed by Muslims to have been a witness to the word of God, heralding the coming of Isa Al-Masih (literally Jesus the Messiah).
+Yaḥyā ibn Zakariyyā (يحيى بن زكريا), identified Biblically as John the Baptist, is considered in Islam a prophet of God who was sent to guide the Children of Israel.
+He was the maternal cousin of Isa (Jesus) and believed by Muslims to have been a witness to the word of God, heralding the coming of Isa al-Masih (Jesus the Messiah).

 Yahya is mentioned five times in the Qur'an.
 Yahya is also honoured highly in Sufism as well as Islamic mysticism, primarily because of the Qur'an's description of Yāhya’s chastity and kindness.
 Sufis have frequently applied commentaries on the passages on Yāhya in the Qur'an, primarily concerning the God-given gift of wisdom which he acquired in youth as well as his parallels with Isa.
 Although several phrases used to describe Yahya and Isa are virtually identical in the Qur'an, the manner in which they are expressed is different.

 Birth

 The Qur'an frequently mentions Zakariya's continuous praying for the birth of a son.
 Zakariya's wife was barren and therefore the birth of a child seemed impossible.
 As a gift from God, Zakariya was given a son by the name of Yāhya, a name specially chosen for this child alone.
 In accordance with Zakariya's prayer, God made Yahya and Isa, who according to tafsir (exegesis) was born six months later, to renew the message of God, which had been corrupted and distorted by the Israelites.

 Yahya and Isa were maternal cousins, although it is contested whether Isha', Yahya's mother, was Maryam's aunt or sister.

 The Qur'an says that Yāhya was the first to receive this name but since the name Yoḥanan occurs many times before Yāhya, this verse refers either to Islamic scholar consensus that "Yaḥyā" is not the same name as "Yoḥanan" or to the Biblical account of the miraculous naming of John, which accounted that he was almost named "Zacharias" (Greek: Ζαχαρίας) after his father, as no one in the lineage of his father Zacharias (Zechariah) had been named "John" ("Yohanan" or "Yoannes") before him.
 The Qur'an says:

 ˹The angels announced,˺ "O Zachariah!
-Indeed, We give you the good news of ˹the birth of˺ a son, whose name will be Yāhya—a name We have not given to anyone before."
+Indeed, We give you the good news of ˹the birth of˺ a son, whose name will be John—a name We have not given to anyone before."

 He wondered, "My Lord!
 How can I have a son when my wife is barren, and I have become extremely old?"

 An angel replied, "So will it be!
 Your Lord says, 'It is easy for Me, just as I created you before, when you were nothing!'"

 Zachariah said, "My Lord!
 Grant me a sign."
 He responded, "Your sign is that you will not ˹be able to˺ speak to people for three nights, despite being healthy."

-So he came out to his people from the sanctuary, signalling to them to glorify ˹Allah˺ morning and evening.
+So he came out to his people from the sanctuary, signalling to them to glorify ˹God˺ morning and evening.